ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-step01.md

        more: git push ionic master
 ```

-At this point, let's just make sure we can build our application:
+Let's just make sure you can build your application:

 1. `cd ionic-weather`
 1. `ionic serve`

+You should now see your application running in your default browser.